fvosberg/docker-typo3/README.md

 # TYPO3 Environments

 If the hostname ends on production the TYPO3_CONTEXT is set to Production/Docker.
 Otherwise it is Development/Docker

+# Introduction package

+If you just want to develop an extension or tinker a little bit around install the introduction package to have a nice point to start from.

+	composer require 'typo3-ter/introduction'

 # TODO